atlas-bi/website/src/docs/bi-library/development/search.md

 1. Install Java JRE on the web server.
 You can check your current install by running ``java --version`` in command prompt.
 Java can be downloaded [here](https://www.oracle.com/java/technologies/downloads/#jdk17-windows).
 2. Add a system environment variable "JAVA_HOME" that points to the install path of java.
 Most likely something close to `C:\Program Files\Java\jdk-17.0.1`
-3. [Download Solr](https://solr.apache.org/downloads.html) as a `zip` folder.
-Extract into your `inetpub/wwwroot` as `atlas-search`.
+3. Publish Atlas BI Library
-4. Start Solr in command prompt by navigating to the `/bin` folder and running `solr start`.
+4. Start Solr in command prompt by navigating to the published site,  `/solr/bin` folder and running `solr start`.
 The output will let you know Solr has started on port 8983.

 {% image "./src/static/img/bi-library/search/start_solr.png", "start solr", "(min-width:800px) 50vw, 100vw", "boxed" %}